sweeneychris/TheiaSfM/docs/source/math.rst

   Provides solutions to the equation :math:`a*x^2 + b*x + c = 0`

+.. note:: The closed form solutions for cubic and quartic solvers are known to be numerically unstable.
+We recommend using the generic polynomial solvers (below) instead.
+This will sacrifice efficiency a small amount for a significant improvement in solution quality.

 .. function::  int SolveCubicReals(double a, double b, double c, double d, double* roots)

 .. function::  int SolveCubic(double a, double b, double c, double d, std::complex<double>* roots)